Canop/broot/website/docs/documentation/usage.md

 no | `gi:n` | .gitignore files aren't applied
 yes | `gi:y` | .gitignore rules are applied whenever they're found.
 If the root contains several git projects, it means different visible subtrees follow different sets of rules auto| `gi:a` | if the current root is a git directory or inside one, then the rules are applied.
 Otherwise they aren't

+*You don't really have to remember the meaning of those three mode: you may just do `:gi` to show or hide the git ignored files as desired.*

 ## Quitting broot